-Teaming up with someone in order to start a company is something that you might find necessary for a number of reasons.
+Teaming up with someone to start a company is something that you might find necessary for several reasons.

 First of all, it makes fundraising easier.
 You’re not raising the money on your own.
-Second, the admin work becomes easier seeing as how you get to split responsibilities.
-The problem is teaming up with the wrong person might be worse than being on your own.
+Second, the admin work becomes easier, seeing as how you get to split responsibilities.
+The problem is that teaming up with the wrong person might be worse than being alone.

 With that in mind and without further ado, here are the top 8 qualities to look for when picking the right co-founders to build a successful startup team:

 Don’t confuse interests with vision.
 One of the biggest mistakes people can make when picking a co-founder is looking for someone with the same interests when, in fact, you should be searching for someone who shares the same vision.